 Preheat oven to 350 degrees.
 If you are cooking in an RV oven, place a pizza stone in the oven for even cooking.
 Lightly coat the bottom and sides of the muffin cups with a non-stick cooking spray.

-In a medium bowl, mix together eggs, egg white, veggies, mozzarella, olive oil, salt, and pepper.
-Divide the egg mixture evenly between the muffin cups (they’ll be about half full).
+In a medium bowl, mix together eggs, egg whites, veggies, mozzarella, olive oil, salt, and pepper.
+Divide the egg mixture evenly between the muffin cups.
 Sprinkle cheddar cheese, walnuts, and pumpkin seeds on top.

 Bake for 20 to 25 minutes, until the eggs are set and the top is light brown.
 After about 10 minutes, turn the pan around to further ensure even baking.
 (Can you tell I’ve had some disappointing results in my RV oven?
 With the pizza stone and turning the pan, it’s all good now.)